-I bought coconut oil before I went which I’d heard was good at keeping hair nourished during beach holidays.
+I bought coconut oil before I went because I’d heard was good at keeping hair nourished during beach holidays.
 I used it daily throughout my holiday and thought I’d share my very happy experience with you.

 After swimming in the sea, you should take a shower.
 Salt water not only dries out your skin and hair, it leaves a sticky residue behind (gross).
 After each swim, I took my hair down so it was loose.
 I stood under the shower nearby and let the fresh water wash all over my hair.
 I didn’t shampoo it or anything.
 After a few minutes, I went back to my seat and brushed it until it was lug-free.